Skip to content

 Prerequisites

-• ERP with bank reconciliation module: SAP S/4HANA Cash Application + Cash Management, Oracle Fusion Cloud Cash Management, Workday Cash Management, Microsoft Dynamics 365 Finance Cash and bank, NetSuite Bank Reconciliation, or Sage Intacct Cash Management
+• ERP with a bank reconciliation module, such as SAP S/4HANA Cash Application and Cash Management, Oracle Fusion Cloud Cash Management, Workday Cash Management, Microsoft Dynamics 365 Finance, NetSuite Bank Reconciliation, or Sage Intacct Cash Management

-• Reconciliation platform for high-volume + multi-entity: BlackLine Account Reconciliations + Transaction Matching, HighRadius Autonomous Treasury, Trintech Cadency + Adra Suite, with SOX 404 + AS 2310 evidence templates pre-configured
+• A reconciliation platform for high-volume, multi-entity work, such as BlackLine Account Reconciliations and Transaction Matching, HighRadius Autonomous Treasury, or Trintech Cadency and Adra Suite, with SOX 404 and AS 2310 evidence templates pre-configured

-• Bank connectivity per format coverage: SWIFT FIN + MX for MT940 historical and ISO 20022 migration, EBICS T/H for EU corporate banking, BAI2/BAI3 file delivery from US banks via SFTP-PGP or bank-direct API, BACS + CHAPS reporting from Pay.UK and Bank of England, plus Open Banking PSD2 XS2A + OBIE + FDX API access for real-time
+• Bank connectivity covering each format: SWIFT FIN and MX for the MT940-to-ISO 20022 migration, EBICS for EU corporate banking, BAI2/BAI3 file delivery from US banks via SFTP-PGP or bank-direct API, BACS and CHAPS reporting from Pay.UK and the Bank of England, and Open Banking API access for real-time feeds

-• Treasury platform or cash-management hub for multi-bank consolidation: Kyriba Cash and Liquidity, FIS Quantum, GTreasury, or ION Treasury with multi-bank ISO 20022 + BAI2 + MT940 ingestion and Open Banking aggregation
+• A treasury platform or cash-management hub for multi-bank consolidation, such as Kyriba Cash and Liquidity, FIS Quantum, GTreasury, or ION Treasury, with multi-format ingestion and Open Banking aggregation

-• WORM-compliant archive for PCAOB AS 1215 (7 years issuer audits), SEC Rule 17a-4 (6 years broker-dealer), UK Companies Act 2006 Sections 388 (3-6 years), EU national equivalents: Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock
+• A WORM-compliant archive meeting the applicable retention rules (7 years under PCAOB AS 1215, 6 years under SEC Rule 17a-4, 3-6 years under UK Companies Act 2006 Section 388, and EU national equivalents), such as Amazon S3 Object Lock, Azure Blob Immutable Storage, or Google Cloud Storage Bucket Lock

-• SOX 404 cash-controls matrix with COSO 2013 + PCAOB AS 2201 design + operating-effectiveness testing, IT general controls coverage for the reconciliation platform, and AS 2310 + AU-C 505 + ISA UK 505 bank-confirmation procedure documentation
+• A SOX 404 cash-controls matrix with COSO 2013 and PCAOB AS 2201 design and operating-effectiveness testing, IT general controls coverage for the reconciliation platform, and documented bank-confirmation procedures under AS 2310, AU-C 505, and ISA UK 505

 Infrastructure Contribution

 The Bank Reconciliation Agent is the cash-position-truth node of the treasury pipeline.
-It feeds: Cash Forecasting Agent (with reconciled position + intra-day Open Banking deltas + cleared vs pending split), Treasury Reporting Agent (with multi-currency + multi-bank consolidated cash and equivalents), Journal Entry Agent (with confirmed bank-side derecognition triggers per IFRS 9 Para 3.2 + ASC 305-10), and SOX-Compliance Agent (with PCAOB AS 2201 + AS 2310 + AU-C 505 + ISA UK 505 evidence chain).
-It consumes from: Payment Run Agent (with PAIN.001 + bank ACK/NAK + initiation evidence), Cash Application Agent (with AR open-item subledger), AP/AR Subledger Agent (with vendor + customer master), Sanctions Screening Engine (where remittance counterparties match watchlists during reconciliation), and the Bank Connectivity Hub (with raw BAI2 + CAMT.053 + MT940 + OBIE + FDX feeds).
-Cross-feed to FX-Hedging Agent for IAS 21 + ASC 830 translation rate variances + IFRS 9 hedge-effectiveness testing on cash-flow hedges of forecast bank balances.
+It feeds the Cash Forecasting Agent with the reconciled position and intra-day Open Banking deltas, the Treasury Reporting Agent with consolidated multi-currency, multi-bank cash and equivalents, the Journal Entry Agent with confirmed bank-side derecognition triggers under IFRS 9 and ASC 305-10, and the SOX-Compliance Agent with the bank-confirmation evidence chain.
+It consumes from the Payment Run Agent (PAIN.001 messages and bank acknowledgements), the Cash Application Agent (the AR open-item subledger), the AP/AR Subledger Agent (vendor and customer master data), the Sanctions Screening Engine (where remittance counterparties match watchlists), and the Bank Connectivity Hub (raw statement feeds in every format).
+It also cross-feeds the FX-Hedging Agent with IAS 21 and ASC 830 translation-rate variances for IFRS 9 hedge-effectiveness testing on cash-flow hedges of forecast bank balances.

 What this assessment contains: 9 slides for your leadership team